 Lesotho is a developing nation in the lower half of the world's economies.
-Located entirely within the country of South Africa, its climate is temperate with cool to cold, dry winters and hot, wet summers.
+Located in southern Africa (entirely within the country of South Africa), the climate is classified as humid temperate (no dry season).

 See also: Library article for Yellow Fever

 Although yellow fever does not occur in Lesotho, an official yellow fever vaccination certificate may be required depending on your itinerary.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 6 months coming from countries with risk of YF transmission.
 This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.